 It starts looking more like this

-This is not a hard and fast template, but gives you an idea of how you might prioritize your meals.
+This is not a hard and fast template but gives you an idea of how you might prioritize your meals.
 So instead of toast or cereal for breakfast, you might opt for protein pancakes (made with coconut or almond flour), or eggs and half and avocado.
-Lunch and dinner are also some variation of fat and protein with a variety of non-starchy veggies.
+Lunch and dinner are also some variations of fat and protein with a variety of non-starchy veggies.

-In terms of weight loss, I have found that my hormones have rebalanced, which means that even if I do indulge here and there, my body is better equip to handle the indulgence.
-Also, as I’ve lowered my glucose requirements, my body has released water retention in the cells, providing a quick release of puffiness and of course, over all inflammation has reduced the thickness of my waistline and my face is less puffy.
+In terms of weight loss, I have found that my hormones have rebalanced, which means that even if I do indulge here and there, my body is better equipped to handle the indulgence.
+Also, as I’ve lowered my glucose requirements, my body has released water retention in the cells, providing a quick release of puffiness and of course, overall inflammation has reduced the thickness of my waistline and my face is less puffy.

 If you’re interested in learning more about this process, I’ve listed some ideas and tips below, but to be clear, this is not prescriptive as I’m not a doctor or a dietitian.
 My best advice is to do your own research and experiment on yourself to see what the right level of carbs, fat and protein are for you!!